-The Taj Pierre’s location on the Fifth Avenue leverages it to be one of the most conveniently located places in New York.
-It is a short walk away from the Times Square, Broadway theatres and myriad boutiques on Madison Avenue.
-It is also a point where the Museum Mile begins offering an open display of cultures from around the world as well as nine museums including Met, Guggenheim, National Design Museum, Museum for African Art and more.
+The Taj Pierre’s location on Fifth Avenue leverages it to be one of the most conveniently located places in New York.
+It is a short walk away from Times Square, Broadway theatres, and myriad boutiques on Madison Avenue.
+It is also a point where the Museum Mile begins offering an open display of cultures from around the world and nine museums, including Met, Guggenheim, National Design Museum, Museum for African Art, and more.
 For a history lover, this mile is a trip down history.

 The sparely-lit lobby is decorated in checkerboard marble and dark wood tones.
-This is a stark difference to the usual Taj grandeur, but still preserves the art deco charm of New York and era of built.
-The hotel features wood-panelled lifts that are manned by uniformed attendants, just like in the movies!
+This is a stark difference from the usual Taj grandeur but still preserves the art deco charm of New York and the era of built.
+The hotel features wood-paneled lifts that are manned by uniformed attendants, just like in the movies!
 The hotel has also got vintage mail chutes on every floor (still in service) and valet and hand-laundry services around-the-clock.

 I was given a deluxe room, which was on the 8th floor.
 It was compact at 350 sq ft, but its high ceilings made up for size.
 Like in the lobby, even the rooms had Indian contemporary arts.
 The bathrooms had shiny Turkish marble floors with steam-resistant mirrors and a lovely soaking tub furnished with Molton Brown toiletries.

-The hotel has no spa, but if you would like to soothe your tired muscles, room massages can be booked.
+The hotel has no spa, but room massages can be booked if you would like to soothe your tired muscles.

-F&B is minimalistic.
-There is Two E Bar and Lounge, which is a “sophisticated Neoclassical room” that is a lobby lounge by day, transforming into an Art Deco bar by night.
-It is done up in gold, black and olive-green tones and textures by designer Alexandra Champalimaud.
+F& B is minimalistic.
+There is Two E Bar and Lounge, a “sophisticated Neoclassical room” that is a lobby lounge by day, transforming into an Art Deco bar by night.
+It is done up in gold, black, and olive-green tones and textures by designer Alexandra Champalimaud.
 The afternoon English tea served here is a popular haunt and a hang-out option while in the city.

-The hotel has been a favoured location for many celebrities, political figures, socialites and eminent members of the city.
+The hotel has been a favored location for many celebrities, political figures, socialites, and eminent city members.
 It was also considered a prime spot to conduct weddings and social events.
 Also, it is the city’s first hotel to offer radios and televisions in the guest rooms.

 Where : The Pierre